 After connecting the second antenna, run a channel scan and note the list of channels.
 Change the antenna’s position or aim as needed to improve reception.

-Step 4: Attach the Antenna Coaxials to the Signal Combiner
+Step 4: Attach Both Antenna Coaxials to the Signal Combiner

 Install the diplexer or signal combiner to the mast or whichever place is relatively central with respect to both antennas.